agrestio/agrest/UPGRADE-NOTES.md

 Instead of endpoint generation from the OpenAPI model, we offer code-first documentation approach via "agrest-jaxrs-openapi" module.

+### Ag protocol v1.2 - protocol changes [#561](https://github.com/agrestio/agrest/issues/561)
+This primarily affects client-side developers.
+There were some Agrest protocol changes introduced.
+The current version of the protocol is called "1.2".
+Most of the changes are backwards-compatible (i.e. the previous protocol v1.1 assumptions should work).
+Though we still encourage client implementors to use the new flavor.
+One potentially breaking change is the removal of `"success":boolean` property from the "simple" response object returned from some POST/PUT and all DELETE requests.
+The clients should not be checking `"success":boolean` in the JSON body anymore, and should instead check the response HTTP status codes.
+This is common sense, and we hope most of the clients were doing that already.

 ### Multi-property ID format changed for Cayenne objects [#521](https://github.com/agrestio/agrest/issues/521)
 Entities can have single-value and multi-value IDs.
 Single-value id is represented in JSON as `"id":val`.
 Multi-value
 - as `"id":{"p1":v1, "p2":v2}`.
 This representation is used for both request bodies (POST, PUT), and responses